fabaff/fsl-test-bench/README.md

  * [Fedora Security Lab](https://fedorahosted.org/security-spin/)

-More details can be found at the [Fedora Security Lab Test bench](https://fedorahosted.org/security-spin/wiki/Test%20bench) page and the [Test bench](https://fedorahosted.org/security-spin/wiki/Test%20bench%20setup) setup page.
+More details can be found at the [FSL Test bench](https://fedorahosted.org/security-spin/wiki/Test%20bench) page and the [Test bench](https://fedorahosted.org/security-spin/wiki/Test%20bench%20setup) setup page.

 ## Prerequisites
 The setup of Ansible is explained on the